markandkymward/Smart-BMS-Bluetooth-ESP32/README.md

 Work in progress...

-FORK on the origianl - this was assembled on a ESP32 and the screen was a TFT2.8 240x320.
+FORK on the original - this was assembled on a ESP32 and the screen was a TFT2.8 240x320.